 In its infancy, online MBA programs operated as flipped classrooms as students watched videos that had been produced by university faculty every week.
 After viewing the videos, students met in small-group formats, using live WebEx sessions to complete coursework.
 Now, of course, the course offerings have developed and evolved, becoming more sophisticated.
 Non-traditional students are becoming more and more common in online classes.

-Some universities have decided to increase their offerings of online MBA programs just because they want to attract a “wider range” of students—including the non-traditional student.
+Some universities have decided to increase their offerings of online MBA programs just because they want to attract a wider range of students — including more non-traditional students.
 These schools want to extend higher-quality educational opportunities to people of all ages.
-Now, with online options, they can participate.
+Now, with online options, anyone can participate.

 Admissions Process for Traditional MBA Programs